-Being a scaredy-cow most of the times, even I felt safe during this activity.
+Being a scaredy-cow most of the time, even I felt safe during this activity.
 In Laos, you will have to learn to trust strangers even if they provide little to no information to you.

 Although they didn’t provide us with any safety briefing, we didn’t feel that our safety was compromised in any way.
 When we were waiting to board, there was a lot of staff assisting us in getting into the basket and also helping us land smoothly in the end.

-Important: Bear in mind that hot air balloons are depended on the wind and can not be steered into any direction.
+Important: Bear in mind that hot air balloons are depended on the wind and can not be steered in any direction.
 So it might take you some time to land.
 It took us 5 attempts, including grazing a few trees.
 This is completely normal and part of the experience when hot air ballooning.

 What to bring and what to wear